m00nlitcat/blog.myget.org/_posts/2017-11-16-myget-enterprise-auditing.markdown

 <img src="/images/2017/11/audit-entries.png" title="Audit entries" />

 The list of audit entries is searchable and can be exported to a CSV file so additional querying can be done in, for example, Excel.
-Details for each audit entry can be consulted and display the action that was performed, who performed it, and where it as executed.
+Details for each audit entry can be consulted and display the action that was performed, who performed it, and where it was executed.
 We can also see the location the user performed the action from, including the IP address (last octet always 0 for privacy reasons).

 <img src="/images/2017/11/audit-entry-details.png" title="Audit entry details" />